ysengoku/42-ft_transcendence/doc/features/CHAT_AND_LIVE_EVENTS.md

   <img src="../../assets/ui/notification-list.png" alt="Notification list" width="240px" />
 </p>

 When user selects a notification item in the list, it has different effects depending on notification.
-Regardless of type, it will be considered [read](#protocol-read-notification).
+Regardless of type, it will be considered read with [`read_notification`](#protocol-read-notification) event.

 - If the notification type is [new friend](#protocol-new-friend): Navigate to the new friend's profile page.
   <img src="../../assets/ui/notification-new-friend.png" alt="New friend" width="240px" />